 Evan Macnamara from Paper Panther, the company which led the workshop that created Kung Fu Badger, accepted the award on behalf of the young directors saying, “I want to thank you on behalf of the directors of Kung Fu Badger.
 I’m sure the film will support them, their future endevours and build up the next generation of animators and film makers.”

 The winner of the Audience Award winning film MANOMAN, Simon Cartwright said of his win “Thank you so much for voting for us for the audience award, it means a great deal that the film is going down well up north, I want to say a huge thank you to everyone involved in making the film, to the audience for voting and thanks to the team for putting together this incredible festival, I hope we can do it all again next year.”

 A total of 933 films were submitted from 67 different countries before the selection was whittled down by the festival team and voted for by the festival jury during the festival which consisted of Jamie Badminton, creative director and producer at Karrot Animation, Sarah Legg, programme Executive of BBC Children’s Animation and Acquisitions and Jez Stewart animation curator at the British Film Institute (BFI).

-The three day event took place at HOME Manchester on the 17,18,19 November and attracted approximately 4,000 attendances to the packed programme of events which included screenings, masterclasses, panels, workshops and demonstrations including masterclasses from Song of the Sea director Tomm Moore and Aardman’s Will Becher whilst Danger Mouse creator Brian Cosgrove received the fellowship award at the festival.
+The three day event took place at HOME Manchester on the 17,18,19 November and attracted approximately 4,000 attendances to the packed programme of events which included screenings, masterclasses, buy zoloft, panels, workshops and demonstrations including masterclasses from Song of the Sea director Tomm Moore and Aardman’s Will Becher whilst Danger Mouse creator Brian Cosgrove received the fellowship award at the festival.